AOT-Technologies/forms-flow-ai/USAGE.md

 ### [STEP 1](#) Designer Task
 * Log in to http://localhost:3000 (forms-flow-web) with valid [user credentials for the designer](./forms-flow-idm/keycloak/README.md#formsflow-ai-user-credentials).
-* After the log-in is successful you will be redirected to http://localhost:3000/form where you can `Create / View / Edit / Delete` a form.
+* After the Log in is successful you will be redirected to http://localhost:3000/form where you can `Create / View / Edit / Delete` a form.

 ![image](https://user-images.githubusercontent.com/83489861/124479964-69020280-ddc4-11eb-9739-18c44a770f76.png)